How to buy Plato Income Maximiser (PL8) shares

-Plato Income Maximiser Limited is an asset management business based in Australia.
-Plato Income Maximiser shares (PL8) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Plato Income Maximiser has a trailing 12-month revenue of around $99.6 million.
+Plato Income Maximiser is an asset management business based in Australia.
+Plato Income Maximiser shares (PL8) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Plato Income Maximiser has a trailing 12-month revenue of around $63.3 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Plato Income Maximiser

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.